The company email promised bonuses. It was a hoax — and Tribune Publishing staff are furious.

 “After slashing our staff, closing newsrooms, furloughing reporters and cutting pay during a pandemic, @tribpub thought a neat lil way to test our susceptibility to phishing was to send a spoof email announcing large bonuses,” Fenton wrote.

-Caroline Glenn, a reporter for The Orlando Sentinel, called the exercise “disgusting.”
+Caroline Glenn, a reporter for the Orlando Sentinel, called the exercise “disgusting.”
 “This, after @tribpub issued pay cuts & three weeks of unpaid furloughs to cut costs during the pandemic,” she wrote on Twitter.

 “I’ve worked for Tribune for 5 yrs, received good reviews and 1 raise of <3%,” wrote Sentinel reporter Annie Martin.
 “I’m now paying more for utilities bc my living room is now my office.
 Now @tribpub wants to test me by trying 2 lure me into clicking on a link after promising a bonus.
 This is NO way to treat employees.”